tylerthecoder/TylerCraft/DEVLOG.md

+## 05_18_25

+This repo is in a messy state.
+It seems like a a lot of work is needed to clean it up.
+I think I was refactoring to have all of the entity logic in the rust code instead and I was half way through that.
+I think I'mm going to make a very simple
+UI to begin with that uses the rust code and attempts to render everything instead of messing with the server stuff for now.

+I got the actions to work in the UI.
+They are saved and updated.
+But the chunk rendering is a mess and isn't working.

 ## 07_11_24

 Spent a while trying to figure out why cargo randomly rebuilt dependencies.
 Figured out it was turbo's issue?
 So I removed turbo and moved to just using yarn.

 I also love the game script idea.
 It is cleaning things up nicely.

 ## 06_22_24

 Trying to get the collision detection to be better with the player and the world.

 Current plan:

 - Make a lib funciton that takes a box (pos, dim) and a pos it wants to go to and return the position it can actually go to.
 If the box would hit something while moving to the new position, then find the shorted distance to make the box not collide with anything.

 Basic form of function:

 - Take all the world points of the block corner and the world points of the new potition.
 Create a line segment for each of these.
 Make a function that determines if a line segment is intersecting the world and at which point it intersects.
 Then find the line segment that minimizes the distance traveled and update all the box positions with that and return the new position and the face that it hit.
 Only stop applying force to a player if they hit something below them.

 ## Some other date